 Yet some depictions retain sorrow or weariness, suggesting she remembers humanity—even if it no longer guides her.

-Modern interpretations often read Yamanba as a symbol of marginalization, survival trauma, or the cost of abandonment.
-She can represent systems that consume those who enter them, or caretakers whose compassion has been exhausted.
+Modern interpretations often read Yamanba as a symbol of marginalization, survival trauma, and the cost of abandonment — figures shaped by systems that consume those who enter them.

-Psychologically, she reflects fear of dependence: the terror that help may demand a price.
+Psychologically, she reflects fear of dependence: the terror that help may demand a hidden price.

 Yamanba persists because desperation still blurs kindness and danger.